mariamrakka/vsd-hdp/README.md

 gtkwave tb_dff_const3.vdc
 ```

-Below is the screenshot of the obtained simulation, as we can see Q does nto follow Q1 immediately:
+Below is the screenshot of the obtained simulation, as we can see Q does not follow Q1 immediately:

 <img width="574" alt="dff_const3" src="https://github.com/mariamrakka/vsd-hdp/assets/49097440/95620b55-a454-428a-b0c7-b021f90c1b96">

-I used the below commands to view the synthesized design of dff_const3.v with optimizations:
+I used the below commands to view the synthesized design of dff_const3.v:

 ```bash
 yosys> read_liberty -lib <path to sky130_fd_sc_hd__tt_025C_1v80.lib>